The Benchmark Company slashes price target on Devon Energy Corporation [DVN] – find out why.

 “This year Devon celebrated its 50th anniversary, and that longevity is due in large part to the strength of our core values — integrity, relationships, courage, and results,” said Rick Muncrief, President and CEO.
 “Being a sustainable company means pursuing excellence in all these areas, and this report highlights Devon’s commitment and achievements towards reducing our environmental impact, providing for others, and delivering strong results.
 We believe that with our dedication to continuous improvement, the next 50 years look strong for Devon.”.

-Devon Energy Corporation represents 671.00 million in outstanding shares, while the company has a total market value of $27.68 billion with the latest information.
-DVN stock price has been found in the range of $40.98 to $43.00.

-If compared to the average trading volume of 11.90M shares, DVN reached a trading volume of 9460917 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 11.81M shares, DVN reached a trading volume of 20465411 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 The Benchmark Company have made an estimate for Devon Energy Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 03, 2021.
 While these analysts kept the previous recommendation, The Benchmark Company raised their target price to Hold.
 The new note on the price target was released on October 26, 2021, representing the official price target for Devon Energy Corporation stock.
 On June 18, 2021, analysts increased their price target for DVN shares from 28 to 32.

-Devon Energy Corporation [DVN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.19.
-With this latest performance, DVN shares dropped by -0.66% in over the last four-week period, additionally plugging by 45.32% over the last 6 months – not to mention a rise of 170.36% in the past year of trading.
+Devon Energy Corporation [DVN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.72.
+With this latest performance, DVN shares dropped by -4.19% in over the last four-week period, additionally plugging by 43.59% over the last 6 months – not to mention a rise of 159.08% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Devon Energy Corporation [DVN] shares currently have an operating margin of -5.74 and a Gross Margin at +1.50.
 Devon Energy Corporation’s Net Margin is presently recorded at -54.50.